FortuneJack

 - Crypto only

-Based on our methodology, FortuneJack Partners ranks first - see the full ranking above.
+Based on our methodology, FortuneJack ranks first - see the full ranking above.
 The right pick depends on what you prioritise (bonus value, withdrawal speed, sportsbook coverage, KYC level).

 Every operator in this list holds an active license (Curacao, MGA, or Anjouan in most cases) which we verify against the regulator's registry.
 Safety is the #1 weighted criterion in our score.
 That said, no offshore operator is risk-free - set deposit limits and never play with money you can't afford to lose.